 I am my own lord and my own enemy.

 “Lord” because if we practice Dharma, we can look after ourselves and bring ourselves much happiness; “enemy” because if we do not practice properly, we build up more and more suffering for ourselves.

 The Buddha teaches the way; we practise it.
 This combination brings happiness.

 There are many kinds of karma, but all are included within the categories of karma of body, karma of speech and karma of mind.
 Each of these categories includes actions of that particular faculty.
-Generally, karma is divided into skilful and unskilful, but here we are concerned only with unskilful karma—the karma that produces suffering.
+Generally, karma is divided into skillful and unskillful, but here we are concerned only with unskillful karma—the karma that produces suffering.
 That which gives us real happiness and takes us to the goal is quite different.

 Killing is the action that destroys the life of any being.
 It is the greatest malpractice of the present time.
 No one wants suffering, but by fighting to avoid it people create it.
 This action has the opposite effect to that which is desired.
 The action need not be done by physical attack with sword, gun, etc.; the person who gives the orders (the president or the general) also acquires the karma-fruit.
 When a person orders a bomb to be dropped and a thousand people die, though their deaths have roots in their own past karma, the person giving the order is the immediate cause.
 That person acquires worse karma-fruit than those who actually drop the bomb.
 If a hundred people are killed by a hundred soldiers, each soldier may receive the karma-fruit of one death, but the person who gave the order receives the fruit of the one hundred deaths.
 Such people may think themselves very great, but they do not realize the suffering that they are bringing upon themselves.